redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 1. The `nvidia.com/gpu.product` label includes a `-SHARED` suffix to the product name.
 1. The `nvidia.com/gpu.replicas` label matches the reported capacity.

+>The `-SHARED` product name suffix ensures that you can specify a node selector to assign pods to nodes with time-sliced GPUs.

 ```sh
 oc get node --selector=nvidia.com/gpu.product=Tesla-T4-SHARED -o json \
  | jq '.items[0].metadata.labels' | grep nvidia